-Pica can be a serious problem because items such as rubber bands, towels, and string can severely damage or block an animal's intestines.
+Pica can be a serious problem because items such as socks, rocks, and string can severely damage or block an animal's intestines.
 In some instances, the items must be surgically removed.
 Because pica can be potentially life-threatening, it's advisable to consult both your veterinarian and an animal behavior professional for help.